- Upper back pain

 - Chest wall/rib pain

 Facet joints are used to connect the vertebrae and they help guide your spine as you move.
 They are found on both sides of the spine and are named for the vertebrae they connect and the side of the spine in which they are found.
-For example, the left C2-3 facet joins the second and third vertebrae on the left side of the spine.
+For example, the left T4-5 facet joins the fourth and fifth thoracic vertebrae on the left side of the spine.